5 Business Tips for Forensic Physicians

 Let’s get simplistic and then specific.

-- Do the work and develop attorney/client relationships that build a great professional reputation.
+- Do the work efficiently and effectively for a great professional reputation.

-- Get more business both new and returning clients.
+- Get more business from new and returning clients.

 1. Get the business: Marketing

 A solid marketing strategy has moving parts.
 Most of this site addresses

 (1) the importance of pinpointing what you want to communicate about your practice and